$10M INSURANCE PAYOUT ANNOUNCED FOR AID CHARITIES TO ACT EARLY TO MITIGATE DROUGHT IN SENEGAL

 The system set-up to analyse the data and trigger the payout alerted the Government and Start Network to irregular and insufficient rainfall in the western regions of Senegal in August.
 The system has warned that a minimum of 964, 000 people will be affected by the rainfall deficit this year.
 The number of people to be affected was among the pre-agreed parameters of the insurance policy, (the policy only pays out in severe cases, when a large number of people are to be affected).
 This lead to the insurance payout being triggered.

 The policy will payout in November and work to help families cope with the drought will begin in January.

-The initiative, known as ARC Replica is run in a partnership between the Start Network, the Government of Senegal, the African Risk Capacity (ARC), and the World Food Programme (WFP) and the Start Network, funded by the German Federal Ministry for Economic Cooperation and Development (BMZ) through the German Development Bank, Kreditanstalt für Wiederaufbau (KfW).
+The initiative, known as ARC Replica is run in a partnership between Start Network, the Government of Senegal, the African Risk Capacity (ARC), and the World Food Programme (WFP), funded by the German Federal Ministry for Economic Cooperation and Development (BMZ) through the German Development Bank, Kreditanstalt für Wiederaufbau (KfW).
 ARC Ltd is also jointly funded by KfW on behalf of BMZ and the UK’s Department for Internal Development.